Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 \myparatight{Random item attack (RIA)} For each fake user, RIA randomly selects a target item $t_i\in T$, encodes it to a $d$-bits binary vector $\mathbf{e}_i$ whose bits are all zeros except the $t_i$-th bit, randomly perturbs $\mathbf{e}_i$ following Equation (\ref{eq:perturb_oue}), and sends the perturbed vector $\bm{y}_i$ to the server.
-For a target item $t\in T$, we can calculate the expected value of the identity function as follows:
+For a target item $t\in T$, we can calculate the expected value of the characteristic function as follows: { { }} where $p$ and $q$ are defined in Equation (\ref{eq:perturb_oue}).
+Therefore, the overall gain is $G =\frac{(p+(r-1)q)m}{(n+m)(p-q)}-c$.